 Where better to find teacher motivation than classic literature?
 This entire passage grants purpose to my entire life.
 I view my existence as having the purpose to make the world a better place in some way– big or small. ~ Meredith from Bespoke ELA

 “A teacher affects eternity; he can never tell where his influence stops.

 It just reminds me that I can’t always see the affect or influence I’m having, but I just need to trust and remember that it is happening.
 It always helps me through my rough days. ~ Amanda from Engaging and Effective

 “They may forget what you said, but they won’t forget how you made them feel.”

 I love this quote because it’s so important to try and make your students feel good about themselves.
 Some kids never hear anything positive outside of the classroom, and this is my chance to give them a little boost and let them know that they are somebody. ~ Lyndsey from Lit with Lyns

 I really believe teachers need to love every single one of their children.
 It doesn’t mean we have to like what they do, but it’s one of our responsibilities to love our students as if they were our own children.
 Not every child comes from a loving home.
 If we don’t love them and validate their importance, who will?
 We need to love our students loudly — boldly and unashamedly.
 Keeping this mantra in mind puts a variety of things into perspective — from classroom management and parent phone calls to homework expectations and classroom culture. ~ Melissa from Reading & Writing Haven

 What inspirational quotes most inspire you?
 Share them in the comments.
-We’d love to hear from you!
+We’d love to hear about your teacher motivation tidbits.
 We hope you’ve enjoyed our collaborative inspirational summer reading series for teachers.
 Did you miss one?
 You can check out the other posts in the series here.
 Happy teaching!